 Modifiable Field prefix.ToolUser Field Description Determines which privileges or credentials the command is run with.
-Possible Values blank> or admin Value Definition <blank></blank> Run the tool as the logged on user.
-Note: Might trigger UAC prompts depending on the version of Windows TM .
+Possible Values Value Definition A Note: Might trigger UAC prompts depending on the version of WindowsTM.
 This value is the default value. admin Run the tool with UAC prompt to elevate privileges.